Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quảng TrịBáo Quảng Trị25/10/2025

-The Ruc people "good at medicine"
+The Ruc people are "good at medicine".

-Preserve for future generations
+Preserve for future generations.

 Phan Phuong